Skip to main content

 Step 3: Set up MCP Connectors on TypingMind

 In TypingMind, go to Settings → Advanced Settings → Model Context Protocol to start setup your MCP connector.
 The MCP Connector acts as the bridge between TypingMind and the MCP servers.
+MCP servers require a server to run on.
+TypingMind allows you to connect to the MCP servers via:

 • Your own local device